MeshalAlamr/quick-action-recognition/README.md

 # simple-action-recognition
-Goal: Classify actions A2, A10 and A26 of the NTU RGB + D dataset using graph convolutional neural networks.
+Goal: Classify actions A2, A10 and A26 of the NTU RGB+D dataset using graph convolutional neural networks.

 # Steps
 1) Download NTU-RGB-D from: